-- A total of 2 U codes will result in the Head of Year making contact with home - A total of 4 U codes will result in a letter being sent home making parents and carers aware of the arising punctuality concerns
+- Each U code will result in 1 hour's detention as they have arrived significantly late to school without a valid reason - A total of 2 U codes will result in the Pastoral Team making contact with home - A total of 4 U codes will result in a letter being sent home making parents and carers aware of the arising punctuality concerns - A total of 4 U codes will result in a meeting in school with the Head of Year and parents/carers

-Students who are late to college but arrive before the registers close will be awarded a Late (L) code for that session.
+Students who are late to school but arrive before the registers close will be awarded a Late (L) code for that session.

-- Late to College on 5 occasions will result in a 60-minute late detention, a detention will be issued every time the student reaches a further 5 lates to college - Late to College on 10 occasions in a half term will result in the Pastoral Team sending a letter home which will be kept on file - Late to College on 15 occasions in a half term will result in a parental meeting being arranged with the Head of Year and parents/carers to discuss punctuality concerns - Late to College on 20 occasions in a half term will result in a parental meeting being arranged with the Assistant Principal and parents/carers to discuss punctuality concerns - Truancy to lessons or form period will be dealt with by the Pastoral Teams
+- Late to school on 5 occasions will result in a 60-minute late detention.
+A detention will be issued every time the student reaches a further 5 lates to school - Late to school on 10 occasions in a half term will result in a letter being sent home making parents/carers aware of the arising punctuality concerns, which will be kept on file - Late to school on 15 occasions in a half term will result in a parental meeting being arranged between a member of the Pastoral team and parents/carers to discuss punctuality concerns - Late to school on 20 occasions in a half term will result in a parental meeting being arranged with the Associate Assistant Principal and parents/carers to discuss punctuality concerns - Truancy to lessons or form period will be dealt with by the Pastoral Teams